adamchainz/django-browser-reload/README.rst

 Django 4.2 to 6.0 supported.

-WSGI supported on all Django versions.
-ASGI supported on Django 4.2+.
+Both WSGI and ASGI are supported.

 Your browser needs to support: